mapattacker/phenology/README.md

-# phenology-scraping
+# Phenology Crowd Sourcing

-phenology studies by scraping flower images from the internet
+Phenology studies by crowd sourcing images from the internet.